 Under The Microscope With The Fool

-If you’ve been following along for awhile, you’ll know that Tim and I love to go deep into the cards, finding connections and contrast to help us better understand them individually and as a whole.
+If you’ve been following along for awhile, you’ll know that Tim and I love to go deep into the cards, finding connections and contrast to help us better understand them individually and the deck as a whole.

 If you want to play along, independent of what we’ve written below, all you need to do is take a look at the image of The Fool that we’ve provided.
 Go symbol by symbol and ask yourself: What does this symbol mean to me, and what other cards in the deck contain it?